 A unified advocacy effort is critical to the overall success of libraries across Mississippi.
 Helping lawmakers understand why libraries are a worthwhile investment is essential, and the most effective way to achieve this goal is to create a stronger voice for libraries across Mississippi.
 Together we can make a difference.
 We share a unified goal to increase visibility about the importance of libraries to all Mississippi communities.

-The 2017 legislative session is in full swing and the news for all state agencies has been devastating.
-Recent budget cuts and a less-than-ideal forecast for the coming year have created an urgency like never before for all library advocates to make their voices heard in support of their local libraries.
+As we prepare for the 2018 legislative session, we would like to ask all Mississippians who value the services of their local library to consider speaking out about the benefits of public funding of the state’s libraries.
 We hope you will take a moment to call, email, or write your lawmakers to share your personal stories of how your library has helped you and your family.
-The Mississippi Library Association has created “Library Love Letters”, and we encourage everyone who has been impacted by their local library to participate.
-Find out more by visiting your library and inquiring about the program.
 For a listing of members of the Mississippi House of Representatives and Mississippi Senators who represent your area, visit www.legislature.ms.gov.

 For more information on library advocacy, contact Susan Liles, MLC Public Relations Director, at email@example.com